 Not one to keep that information to himself, Joe began sharing tips with others in his immediate law enforcement and insurance fraud network.
 This lead to requests to speak at anti-fraud meetings, task forces, and eventually national and global conferences.

-Because of his professional, and personal, network and the opportunities that were afforded to him by his employers, and organizations like the International Association of Auto Theft Investigators (IAATI) and the International Association of Special Investigation Units (IASIU), he has been able to lecture extensively in the US, Canada, and Europe.
+Because of his professional, and personal, network and the opportunities that were afforded to him by his employers, and organizations like the International Association of Auto Theft Investigators (IAATI) and the International Association of Special Investigation Units (IASIU), he has been able to lecture extensively in the US, Canada, Europe and Latin America.